RvN-R/milestone-re-tie-dye/README.md

 The project was deployed to GitHub Pages using the following steps:

-    1 Log in to GitHub and locate the correct GitHub Repository 2 At the top of the Repository, locate the Settings button (settings should be depicted as three small dots).
+1. Log in to GitHub and locate the correct GitHub Repository
+2. At the top of the Repository, locate the Settings button (settings should be depicted as three small dots).
-    3 Scroll down the Settings page until you get to "GutHub Pages" section.
+3. Scroll down the Settings page until you get to "GutHub Pages" section.
-    4 Under "Source", click the drop down called "None" and select "Master".
+4. Under "Source", click the drop down called "None" and select "Master".
-    5 Click the "Save", the page will atomatically refresh.
+5. Click the "Save", the page will atomatically refresh.
-    6 Scroll back down to "GitHub Pages" and you will see the now published <a href="https://rvn-r.github.io/milestone-re-tie-dye/">site</a>link.
+6. Scroll back down to "GitHub Pages" and you will see the now published <a href="https://rvn-r.github.io/milestone-re-tie-dye/">site</a> link.

 # Credits